Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 2. Create a page
-    1. Add a page named `Internal search` or whatever you want, a path to access it, for example `search` or `find`, the index that was created in the previous step (`Internal` here), and a form adapter (`Basic`) that will do the mapping between the form and the index.
+    1. Add a page named `Internal search` or whatever you want, a path to access it, for example `search` or `find`, the index that was created in the previous step (`Internal` here), and a form adapter (`Main`) that will do the mapping between the form and the index.
 Forms added by modules can manage an advanced input field and/or filters.
     2. In the page configuration, you can enable/disable facet and sort fields by drag-drop.
 The order of the fields will be the one that will be used